Marc Sabat: Works

-He has made concert music pieces, works with video, and installations with acoustic instruments and, in some recent pieces, computer-generated electronics, drawing inspiration from investigations of the sounding and perception of small number relations (Just Intonation), American folk and experimental musics, Minimal Art.
-His work is presented internationally in radio broadcasts and at festivals of new music including the Bludenzer Tage zeitgemäßer Musik, Donaueschinger Musiktage, MaerzMusik, Darmstadt and Carnegie Hall.
+He has made concert music pieces, works with video, and installations.
+Sabat's music combines acoustic instruments and occasionally computer-generated electronics, drawing inspiration from ongoing research about the sounding and perception of microtonal rational intonation (JI).
+He relates his practice to various music forms, seeking points of shared exploration and dialogue between different modes of experience and cultural traditions.
+His work is presented internationally in radio broadcasts and at festivals of new music including the Bludenzer Tage zeitgemäßer Musik, Donaueschinger Musiktage, MaerzMusik Berlin, Darmstadt and Carnegie Hall.
 His works do not fall into a single personal style, but they generally share a crystalline clarity of texture and a seek to focus listeners' perception of sounding structures into a process of musical 'thinking'.
 Sabat is a frequent collaborator, having worked often with visual artists and other composers, including brother painter and filmmaker Peter Sabat.
-Other collaborators include John Oswald (composer), Martin Arnold, Nicolas Fernandez, Matteo Fargion, Wolfgang von Schweinitz, Stefan Bartling, and Düsseldorf-based artist Lorenzo Pompa.
+Other collaborators include John Oswald (composer), Martin Arnold, Nicolas Fernandez, Matteo Fargion, Wolfgang von Schweinitz, and artists Lorenzo Pompa and Mareike Lee.
 Sabat's music may be heard on the Plainsound Music Edition YouTube Channel.

 Research

-Since the early 1990s, Sabat has been reinvestigating harmony by studying the theory and musical applications of Just Intonation.
+Since the early 1990s, Sabat has been reinvestigating harmony by studying the theory and musical applications of rational intonation.
 Together with Wolfgang von Schweinitz he conceived and developed a method of staff notation for JI ratios called The Extended Helmholtz-Ellis JI Pitch Notation.
 He has also studied JI intervals empirically on string and brass instruments, developing a list of so-called "tuneable intervals": ratios within a three-octave span which can readily be tuned by ear using electronic or acoustic sounds.
 These intervals appear frequently in Sabat's compositions and also are the basis of a self-tuning computer algorithm ("Micromaelodeon") which is currently under development.
 The HEJI notation was updated and slightly revised in 2020, in collaboration with Thomas Nicholson with contributions from Wolfgang von Schweinitz, Catherine Lamb and M.O.
 Abbott.
+Most recently, Sabat has developed the harmonic radius measure for evaluating relative harmonicity of arbitrary pitch sets.

 Recent projects

 Recent projects include works for orchestra, chamber orchestra, and various ensembles.
-Sabat is one of few composers composing for larger forces with the sounds of extended just intonation.
+Sabat is a pioneer of instrumental music written and performed in JI and one of few composers composing for larger forces with these sounds.